 Behavior wise, the dog may lose appetite and appear a bit more irritable in some cases.
-Male dogs may appear to be very interested in her but she will act standoffish and appear not be interested as of yet.
+Male dogs may appear to be very interested in her, but she will act standoffish and appear not be interested as of yet.

 This phase generally lasts six to ten days and is the phase often referred by breeders as ''standing heat''.
-The bloody discharge is replaced by a pinkish or straw colored discharge that proves the dog is very likely at the peak of her heat when she is more likely to become pregnant.
-This is when the female dog will accept the male dog and will stand still for the male to breed. .
+The bloody discharge is replaced by a pinkish or straw-colored discharge that proves the dog is very likely at the peak of her heat when she is more likely to become pregnant.
+This is when the female dog will accept the male dog and will stand still for the male to breed.

-This phase concludes the dog's heat..
+This phase concludes the dog's heat.
 Indeed, most females from this point on will no longer be interested in males.
-Male dogs however, may still decide to stick around for a bit.
+Male dogs, however, may still decide to stick around for a bit.

 This phase is an inactive phase as it appears to be a quiet time for the dog's reproductive organs, however, the dog's pituitary gland and ovaries are in reality getting ready for the next proestrus cycle.

 Once the dog gives birth, the dog may become possessive of her litter.
-This is only temporary in most cases, an gradually weans away as the puppies start growing and getting more independent.
+This is only temporary in most cases, and gradually weans away as the puppies start growing and getting more independent.
 However, many new mothers will not mind their owners touching their puppies.